New Holland Agriculture: Ford

-Fiat
+FIAT Trattori

-Fiat was present in the agriculture machinery industry since the beginning of the 20th century.
-In 1918, the Fiat Model 702 tractor was launched and went into full production a year later at the car and truck plant in Turin, and won the International Ploughing Contest in Senlis (France).
-Model 702 was the first Fiat agricultural tractor, as well as the first Italian tractor to be built on an industrial scale.
-In the 1930s, Fiat's founder, Senator Giovanni Agnelli, wanted his tractor to become an integral part of Italy's agriculture, so he began an association with the Italian agricultural co-operatives.
-The company kept on growing, and by the end of the 1970s, Fiat Trattori had built over a million tractors.
+Fiat Trattori was present in the agriculture machinery industry since the beginning of the 20th century.
+In 1918, the FIAT Model 702 tractor was launched and went into full production a year later at the car and truck plant in Turin, and won the International Ploughing Contest in Senlis (France).
+Model 702 was the first FIAT agricultural tractor, as well as the first Italian tractor to be built on an industrial scale.
+In the 1930s, FIAT's founder, Senator Giovanni Agnelli, wanted his tractor to become an integral part of Italy's agriculture, so he began an association with the Italian agricultural co-operatives.
+The company kept on growing, and by the end of the 1970s, FIAT Trattori had built over a million tractors.

-In the 1980s, Fiat acquired Braud, a French company founded in 1870, which introduced the stationary threshers to farmers in Western France in 1895.
+In the 1980s, FIAT Trattori acquired Braud, a French company founded in 1870, which introduced the stationary threshers to farmers in Western France in 1895.
 In 1975, Braud launched his first grape harvester, model 1020.
 This was further improved with Braud 1014, the best-selling grape harvester in the history of the vineyard, with over 2000 units sold in less than four years.

-With the purchase of an 80% interest in Ford New Holland in 1991 by Fiat, New Holland became a global full-line producer and the integration process was completed at the official launch of the brand at the worldwide convention in Orlando, Florida, in 1996.
+With the purchase of an 80% interest in Ford New Holland in 1991 by FIAT, New Holland became a global full-line producer and the integration process was completed at the official launch of the brand at the worldwide convention in Orlando, Florida, in 1996.

 CNH

-Under the ownership of Fiat, New Holland N.V. and Case Corporation merged in 1999, giving birth to CNH.
+Under the ownership of FIAT, New Holland N.V. and Case Corporation merged in 1999, giving birth to CNH.
 Due to antitrust policies, New Holland had to divest Laverda and the Versatile tractor plant in Winnipeg, Manitoba, Canada.